FOCUS Ministries Inc. Staff

 Paula has coauthored the book, Violence Among Us: Ministry to Families in Crisis; the article To Terrorize No More, in the 2009 Fall issue of Just Between Us magazine; and the article, Domestic Violence Among Believers, in the 2005 Vol. 13 No. 3 issue of Christian Counseling Today magazine.
-She has been a guest on Midday Connection and Prime Time America (Moody Broadcasting Network), the Scott Thomas Show (WYLL radio in Chicago), Time for Hope, and the Harvest Show.
-She has served as co-host of “Restoring the Hope” conferences for women held in Illinois and Kentucky.
+She has been a guest on Midday Connection and This is the Day (Moody Broadcasting Network), the Scott Thomas Show (WYLL radio in Chicago), Time for Hope, and the Harvest Show.
+She has served as host of “Restoring the Hope” conferences for women held in Illinois.

 Paula has served on panels at the University of Illinois Chicago (UIC) and has been a panelist at Mayor Daley’s Domestic Violence Seminar as well as a member of the Faith Based Advisory Committee for the Office of Domestic Violence.
-She has trained pastors, leaders, and churches on the dynamics of domestic violence at Moody Memorial Church in Chicago and Coral Ridge Presbyterian Church in Florida.
+She has trained pastors, leaders, and churches on the dynamics of domestic violence at Moody Memorial Church in Chicago, Coral Ridge Presbyterian Church in Florida, and Community Fellowship Church in IL.
 She has presented Behind Closed Doors, What Color is Your Elephant at seminars and Ten Keys to Counseling Victims of Domestic Violence workshops at the AACC World Conference in 2005.

-Having received her BA in Elementary Education from Elmhurst College, Paula was a second grade teacher for seventeen years.
-She also received her MA in Counseling from Northeastern Illinois University and was Counseling Intake Coordinator for a Christian agency.
+Having received her BA in Elementary Education from Elmhurst College, Paula was a second-grade teacher for seventeen years.
+She also received her MA in Guidance and Counseling from Northeastern Illinois University and was Counseling Intake Coordinator for a Christian agency.
 She has also attended Larry Crabb’s School of Spiritual Direction.

 Paula is a single parent of three adult children – John, Amy, and Charity – and a grandmother of six – Melissa, Jacob, Emily, Mirai, Kaden and Keilia – who are the joy of her life.
-She enjoys reading and singing on the worship team of her church.
+She enjoys reading and music.

 “I stand in awe of my Lord that He would use my painful experiences and shattered dreams in life to make a difference in someone else.
 He has been so faithful to me showering me with His endless love and blessings.
 What a privilege it is to be in an intimate relationship with God, Jesus Christ, and the Holy Spirit knowing that a way will be made when there seems to be no way,” she said.